 Buyers should note that they are required to lodge the original O & A for transfer duty assessment within a specified time.
 Failure to lodge can result in a penalty being imposed.

-Buyers should contact the Office of State Revenue on 9262 1100 to determine the relevant lodgement time for their contract.
+Buyers should contact Revenue WA on 9262 1100 to determine the relevant lodgement time for their contract.
 A settlement agent can help you with this.